W&B Weave Self-Managed

 WF_CLICKHOUSE_REPLICATED_CLUSTER: "different_cluster_name"

-[...]The final configuration will look like the following example:
+[...]The final configuration looks like the following example:

 apiVersion: apps.wandb.com/v1